 Please Note: This post contains an Amazon affiliate link.
 When you purchase through links on our site, we may earn an affiliate commission.

-The pedal plane is located in Donnellson, Iowa and is currently available for bidding.
-Click here to check out the eBay listing, which includes additional images and details.
+The aircraft is located in Lynn Haven, FL and offers are currently being accepted.
+Click here to check out the eBay listing, which includes additional photos.

 Please Note: This post contains an eBay affiliate link.
 When you purchase through links on our site, we may earn an affiliate commission.

-The 224 page book is currently available for pre-order with release slated for January 6, 2026.
+The 320 page, hardcover book is currently available for pre-order with release slated for February 12.

 Product Page